Problem: WorldPay wanted user feedback on a new mobile app. Part of the challenge was setting up the study itself.

 Solution: A very thorough review of 1000+ documents.
 We analyzed the structure of the site, how up-to-date each document is and how to restructure the site for improved usability.
 Personas and usability testing were important parts of the project.
 At the same time, the Commonwealth changed the design and implementation of mass.gov, the site for most government agencies.

-Results: A cleaner site with information that is easier to find.
+Results: A new information architecture: information that is easier to find.
 We also identified a number of changes that EEC can make in the future to improve usability further.

 Results: Interaction Design, Inc., has been around since the early days of Web applications and e-commerce.
 We designed some of the first online order forms, search engines, medical apps, news sites and HTML editors.
 (Back then, it was called "the World Wide Web," and not everyone had heard of it!)